lyakoway/ai-data-pilot/README.md

 **What shipped — three measured decisions:**

 1. **Python counts** — trends, percentages, top-N and z-score run in a Python layer.
-The LLM writes prose; it never calculates business figures.
+The LLM writes prose.
+It never calculates business figures.
 2. **SQL failure is a contract** — SQL Guard (SELECT-only) + two rewrites + an honest error.
 A failed query is never silently replaced with a fake result.
-3. **Two agents, not one prompt** — Data Agent for SQL, Knowledge Agent for docs, dual router; the decision is visible in the SSE trace.
+3. **Two agents, not one prompt** — Data Agent for SQL, Knowledge Agent for docs.
+Dual router — the decision is visible in the SSE trace.

 Headline SQL quality on the public test pack (GLM-4.6): **~85% normalized result correctness** (same numbers after dropping aliases, row order and number